 That often means being able to go to an exact page in an app in an instant, rather than minimizing the screen, swiping to the app, opening it and navigating to the page.
 Deep linking can solve this issue.

 You can deep link iOS and Android apps to help users find your app and open it to the exact page you need.
 Deep linking can also help your App Store Optimization, making it a valuable tool for app developers and marketers alike.

 Deep linking is a way to direct users to your app from a mobile link.
 It uses contextual data to launch the app and bring users to a specific location on it with just a tap.

-When mobile users click on a link, it will launch the app and open it to the exact page they need.
-This allows users to maintain a sense of flow and continuity between mobile browsers, ads and apps.
+When mobile users click on a link, it will launch the app and open it to the exact content they need.
+This allows users to maintain a sense of continuity between mobile browsers, ads and apps.

 Say you’re reading an article online, and the article cites a tweet.
 On a web browser, clicking on that tweet would direct you to the Twitter website.
 On a mobile browser, clicking on that tweet instead opens the Twitter app and brings you directly to the tweet.

 If you have the app installed, it will immediately open the app.
 If you don’t, it may give you a prompt to download it.

 This is deep linking in action.

 We can see deep linking used for a number of apps, not just social media ones.